 Don't Hesitate to Work with Other Parties

-Many personal injury lawyers advocate for working with various third-party professionals, such as law enforcement professionals, during personal injury suits.
+Many lawyers advocate for working with various third-party professionals, such as law enforcement professionals, during personal injury suits.
 Accepting this kind of third-party assistance can help you get the best results from your case, enabling you to support assertions you make in your claim with evidence from respected authorities.